-- the financial statements of the Trust on pages 3 to 7: - o present fairly, in all material respects: - its financial position as at 30 June 2019; and - its financial performance and cash flows for the year then ended; and - comply with generally accepted accounting practice in New Zealand in accordance with the Public Benefit Entity Simple Format Reporting - Accrual (Public Sector) standard; and - the performance information of the Trust on page 7 (note 10 only) presents fairly, in all material respects, the Trust's actual performance compared against the performance targets and other measures by which performance was judged in relation to the Trust's objectives for the year ended 30 June 2019.
+- the financial statements of the Trust on pages 6 to 15: - o present fairly, in all material respects: - its financial position as at 30 June 2020; and - its financial performance and cash flows for the year then ended; and - comply with generally accepted accounting practice in New Zealand in accordance with the Public Benefit Entity Simple Format Reporting - Accrual (Public Sector) standard; and - the performance information of the Trust in note 11 on page 15 presents fairly, in all material respects, the Trust's actual performance compared against the performance targets and other measures by which performance was judged in relation to the Trust's objectives for the year ended 30 June 2020.

-Our audit was completed on 27 September 2019.
+Our audit was completed on 30 November 2020.
 This is the date at which our opinion is expressed.

-The basis for our opinion is explained below.
+The basis for our opinion is explained below, and we draw your attention to the possible effects of the Covid-19 pandemic on the Trust.
 In addition, we outline the responsibilities of the Trustees and our responsibilities relating to the financial statements and the performance information, and we explain our independence.